Jayy001/codexctl/README.md

 pip install paramiko rich netifaces requests
 ```

-After you've installed the dependencies you can run the script with the following:
+After you've installed the dependencies you can run the script in the remote directory with the following:

 ```shell
 python main.py